RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Updating-Web-Connection/Updating-from-previous-Versions-or-the-Shareware-Version.md

 If you build applications using the new project system **all application related files will be in your project folders**.
 So it's perfectly safe to:

-* Backup your existing installation to something like `\wconnectXXX`
+* Backup or rename your existing installation to something like `\wconnectXXX`
 * Delete all content in the original `\wconnect` folder
 * Reinstall or Unzip Web Connection into `\wconnect`